-You’re ready to build links.
+You’re ready to hire a link building service.
 Cool.

 These guys over here are charging $1,000 per link and those guys over there are promising a dozen links for $50.

 But the Rolex-wearing section of your brain is tingling at the perceived luxury of a more expensive service.

 We’ve all been there.

 There’s a fundamental dilemma here, and it’s not just the tug-of-war between the competing financial intuitions in your head.

 Okay, let’s approach this from a high level first, and then start pinching pennies.

 Link building is expensive.
-It just is.

 Let’s look at some of the details that make it expensive.